moorepants/dissertation/davisbicycle.rst

-From early on, I intended to attempt some experiments with some constrained rider biomechanical motion, such as leaning, because the interplay of the various control inputs available to the rider are a common research topic with little experimental backing.
-This led to secondary design criteria but as the project progressed they were never fully implemented, but I'll discuss them for completeness.
+From early on, I intended to attempt some experiments with some constrained rider biomechanical motion, such as leaning, because the interplay of the various control inputs available to the rider, such as leaning, are a common theoretical research topic with little experimental backing.
+This led to secondary design criteria that as the project progressed were never fully implemented, but I'll discuss them for completeness.
 They are as follows:

 - Restrict the rider's body motion to a limited set and measure the additional
   kinematics: hip roll, torso relative to hip lean, torso relative to hip